Stormwater Calculator to Manage Rainfall Runoff

 A new tool developed by EPA allows planners and property owners to assess how green infrastructure can be used to reduce rainwater runoff from development sites

 How is a parking lot like a rain garden?
 Well, the answer is: it’s not.
 During heavy rains, a parking lot floods streets and sewers while a rain garden soaks it in--reducing the amount of water entering the sewage system.
 How about planting a rain garden inside a parking lot?
 Perhaps that will help curb stormwater runoff.

-This fall, EPA will release a new tool called the National Stormwater Calculator (SWC) to help city planners, developers, and property owners confront these types of scenarios.
+In Summer 2013, EPA released a new tool called the National Stormwater Calculator (SWC) to help city planners, developers, and property owners confront these types of scenarios.
 The tool will help decision-makers balance land development decisions with green infrastructure practices--incorporating features such rain gardens, rain barrels, cisterns and natural areas that absorb rainwater-- to prevent problems associated with urban stormwater runoff.

 Urban stormwater is a major source of impairment for rivers, lakes, coastal shorelines, and other water resources in the Nation.
 It is also responsible for flooding, combined sewer overflows which route both sewage and stormwater into common networks of pipes and tend to overflow during heavy rainfall, and reduced groundwater recharge.
 Incorporating green infrastructure into new development is one way to combat these stormwater issues.

 The easy-to-use SWC will estimate the annual amount and frequency of stormwater runoff from a specific site based on local soil conditions, land cover, and historical rainfall records.
 Users can input any location within the U.S. and select different development and green infrastructure scenarios to see how those changes affect runoff volumes from that location.